eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - **Legal requirements:** Describes the certification requirements, certification scope stemming from the Regulation.

-- **Scheme requirements:** Describes the EUDI Wallets, how to organise certification, and the content of a scheme and the accompanying IA.
+- **Scheme requirements:** Describes the Wallet Solutions, how to organise certification, and the content of a scheme and the accompanying IA.

 - **General scheme content:** Describes HLR related to content of the